Juliya91/instacity-goteborg/README.md

 ## Surface

-I wanted to use simple layout with rounded shapes to buttons, navbar elements & images and colours of Gothenburg.
+I wanted to use simple layout with rounded shapes to buttons, navbar elements & images; and as well colours of Gothenburg.

 ### Images